sodadata/docs/soda-cloud/resource-map.md

 Deleting a data source affects many other resources in Soda Cloud.
 As the following diagram illustrates, when you delete a data source, you delete all its datasets, scan definitions, agreements, and the checks in the agreements.

-If an agreement contains a [cross check]({% link soda-cl/cross-row-checks.md %}) that compares the row count of datasets between data sources (as does the agreement in Data source C in the diagram), deleting a data source may affect more than the checks and agreements it contains.
+If an agreement contains a [cross check]({% link soda-cl/cross-row-checks.md %}) that compares the row count of datasets between data sources (as does the agreement in Data source C in the diagram), deleting a data source affects more than the checks and agreements it contains.

 ![delete-datasource](/assets/images/delete-datasource.png){:height="700px" width="700px"}